openconnectivityfoundation/swagger2x/src/templates/IOTivity-lite/readme.md

-# Template: IOTivity Constrained C server
+# Template: IOTivity Lite C server

 The generated code acts as a simulator: